Layty/ssl/_includes/tech_summary.md

-Background
-: MatrixSSL, first released in 2004, provides secure connectivity to devices with a small memory footprint.
-It has evolved to also serve networking devices requiring top performance.
-MatrixSSL is a lean and efficient C source code SDK that is easy to integrate, and where bugs have few places to hide.
-: With no known security issue, an extensive implementation of TLS protocol, MatrixSSL is the SDK to look at to replace RSA/BSAFE or OpenSSL.
-:
-:

 MatrixSSL family
 : - MatrixSSL with FIPS140-2 certified crypto (NIST certificate 2389)
  - MatrixDTLS: A complete and compact DTLS source code implementation.